 Geology differs from resource to resource, sometimes meaning a well may be drilled with lower than anticipated flow or production rate, needed to meet a project’s economics.

-In this article, we focus on traditional geothermal energy: where a well is drilled, with enough pressure and enough water in the reservoir for the fluid be produced.
-It’s either in the form of liquid or steam or liquid that wants to become steam and we keep it under pressure to keep it in a single phase sometimes for lower-enthalpy or lower temperature systems.
-If the pressure and temperature is high enough, like in APAC, it makes more sense to just produce the very hot steam and use it as-is.
+In this article, we focus on traditional geothermal energy: where a well is drilled, with enough pressure and enough water in the reservoir for the fluid to be produced.
+It’s either in the form of liquid or steam or liquid that wants to become steam and we keep it under pressure to keep it in a single phase, sometimes for lower-enthalpy or lower temperature systems.
+If the pressure and temperature are high enough, like in APAC, it makes more sense to just produce the very hot steam and use it as-is.
 Europe is an example of where we might get temperatures that are above boiling and keep it in a single phase.
 If there is a pre-existing well-bore, the project’s costs will be greatly reduced and become economically viable.

 The traditional geothermal activity and marketplace for development has been around the ‘ring of fire’: namely the entire coastal area of the Pacific Ocean, in Asia and extending from the coast of California, down to Chile; areas that are synonymous with volcanic activity.